10+ Cool WordPress Themes for Designers in 2023

 Have you ever asked yourself what’s the coolest WordPress theme created?
-The answer has carefully been considered here with a list of the top 11 cool WordPress themes you can choose from.
+The answer has carefully been considered here with a list of the top 11 cool WordPress themes every designer should consider.

 Finding a cool theme is not very easy and WordPress.org has a massive selection, making it a bit overwhelming.
 There are thousands of cool WordPress themes out there and finding one that will get the job done can take a ton of time.
 Attempting a trial-and-error approach is probably also out of the question.